-- 3. The term "student" includes any person who has registered either for a credit or non-credit courses on a full-time or part-time basis. - 4.
-The term "instructor" means any person hired or retained by the college to conduct educational activities. - 5.
-The term "faculty member" means any person hired or retained by the college to conduct classroom instruction. - 6.
-The term "group" means a number of persons who have not yet completed the formal requirements of college recognition as defined in the Constitution of the Student Government Association. - 7.
-The term "college official" pertains to all college employees. - 8.
-The term "college community" includes students and all employees of the college as well as any independent contractors retained by the college to conduct educational activities or provide classroom instruction. - The term "student organization" means any entity officially recognized by the Student Government Association of Frederick Community College. - 10.
-The term "President" means the President of Frederick Community College, or his/her designee. - 11.
-The term "organization" means a number of persons who have complied with formal requirements of college recognition as defined in the Constitution of the Student Government Association. - 12.
-The term "college-sponsored activity" means any activity (including, but not limited to, research, studying, administration, participation in field experiences, online activities, internships, athletic, and cultural events), whether on campus or off campus, that is initiated, authorized, or supervised by the college, or that involves representation of the college. - 13.
-The term "classroom" refers to any environment in which teaching occurs including courses offered online. - 14.
-The term "disruptive classroom behavior" means behavior which the instructor would view as interfering with the conduct of the class.
-Specific examples of disruptive behavior are outlined in Policy/Procedure 5.17. - 15.
-The term "distribution" means any form of sale, exchange, or transfer. - 16.
-The term "weapon" means any object or substance designed to inflict a wound, cause injury, or death, or incapacitate, including, but not limited to, all firearms, explosives, pellet guns, sling shots, martial arts devices, brass knuckles, star knives, razors, sand clubs, nunchucks, Bowie knives, daggers or similar knives, switchblades, and chemicals such as tear gas. - 17.
-The term "sexual harassment" means unwelcome sexual advances, requests for sexual favors and other inappropriate behavior of a sexual or gender-based nature when made by a member of the college staff to a student, by a student to a college staff member, or by a student to another student (see College Policy 3.18/Procedure 5.19 for additional information). - 18.
-The term "sexual assault" is defined by Maryland Annotated Code as rape, forcible sodomy, or forcible sexual penetration, however slight, of another person's anal or genital opening with any object by a stranger or acquaintance.
-These acts must be committed either by force, threat, intimidation or through the use of the victim's mental or physical helplessness of which the accused was aware or should have been aware (Level 1); the touch of an unwilling person's intimate parts (defined as genitalia, groin, breast or buttocks, or clothing covering them) or forcing an unwilling person to touch another's intimate parts, in any case by a stranger or acquaintance.
-These acts must be committed by force, threat, intimidation or through the use of the victim's mental or physical helplessness of which the accused was aware or should have been aware (Level 2) (see College Policy/Procedure 6.24 for additional information). - 19.
-The term "calendar days" means Sunday through Saturday of each week excluding days on which the college is officially closed. - 20.
-The term "complainant" means an individual who makes a complaint that a violation of the Code has occurred. - 21.
-The term "shall" is used in the imperative sense.
+3. The term "student" includes all persons who have registered for credit and noncredit courses on a full-time or part-time basis.

+4. The term "instructor" means any person hired by the College to conduct educational activities.
+In certain situations, a person may be both "student" and "instructor" and is subject to the rights and responsibilities of both.
+5. The term "faculty member" means any person hired by the College to conduct classroom instruction.
+In certain situations, a person may be both a "student" and "faculty member" and is subject to the rights and responsibilities of both.

+6. The term "group" means a number of persons who have not yet completed the formal requirements of institutional recognition.

+7. The term "College official" pertains to all College employees.

+8. The term "College community" includes students and all employees.

+9. The term "student organization" means any group officially recognized by the Student Government Association of Frederick Community College.

+10. The term "President" means the President of Frederick Community College.

+11. The term "organization" means a number of persons who have complied with formal requirements of College recognition as defined in the Constitution of the Student Government Association.

+12. The term "College-sponsored activity" means any activity on or off College premises that is specifically initiated or supervised by the College.

+13. The term "classroom" refers to any environment in which teaching occurs including courses offered online.

+14. The term "disruptive classroom behavior" means behavior a reasonable person would view as substantially interfering with the conduct of the class.
+Specific examples of disruptive behavior are outlined in Policy/Procedure 5.17.

+15. The term "distribution" means any form of sale, exchange, or transfer.

+16. The term "weapon" means any object or substance designed to inflict a wound, cause injury, or incapacitate, including, but not limited to, all firearms, explosives, pellet guns, sling shots, martial arts devices, brass knuckles, star knives, razors, sand clubs, nonchakus, Bowie knives, daggers or similar knives, switchblades, and chemicals such as tear gas.

+17. The term "sexual harassment" means unwelcome sexual advances, requests for sexual favors and other inappropriate behavior of a sexual or gender-based nature sexual nature when made by a member of the College staff to a student, a student to a College staff member or when made by a student to another student (See College Policy 3.18/ Procedure 5.19 for additional information).

+18. The term "sexual assault" is defined by Maryland Annotated Code as rape, forcible sodomy, or forcible sexual penetration, however slight, of another person's anal or genital opening with any object by a stranger or acquaintance.
+These acts must be committed either by force, threat, intimidation or through the use of the victim's mental or physical helplessness of which the accused was aware or should have been aware (Level 1); the touch of an unwilling person's intimate parts (defined as genitalia, groin, breast or buttocks, or clothing covering them) or forcing an unwilling person to touch another's intimate parts by a stranger or acquaintance.
+These acts must be committed by force, threat, and intimidation or through the use of the victim's mental or physical helplessness of which the accused was aware or should have been aware (Level 2) (See College Policy/ Procedure 6.24 for additional information).

+19. The term "calendar days" means Sunday through Saturday of each week.

+20. The term "complainant" means the individual who makes the complaint that a violation of the Code has occurred.

+21. The term "shall" is used in the imperative sense.